License Plates & Placards in WyomingCompare Car Insurance Quotes in 3 Steps

 Radio Amateur Plate Application: Before the Internet, there was ham radio.
 Those enthusiasts surfing the AM airwaves armed with Morse code, the hope of contact, and an FCC radio license can apply to have their call letters etched onto their vehicle plates.
 The fee is $30, and a copy of the FCC license must be enclosed with the application.

 Firefighter Plate Application: You will need to provide evidence of eligibility in written form, preferably on station letterhead, in order to receive these plates.
 A fee of $30 is required.
-It takes WYDOT about 30 days to process the application and send the plates to your county treasurer's office.
+WYDOT will process the application and send the plates to your county treasurer's office.

 The state requires Wyoming residents to return their license plates after relocating to another state.
 Learn more on our WY License Plate Surrender page.Other Topics in This Section